Jemurai/policy/policies/Data_Classification_Policy.md

 All Tier 1, 2 and 3 data shall have access controls in place to ensure that only intended consumers can access data.

+# Labeling Ownership
+Wherever possible, data stewardship shall be captured and self documented through file, folder, or other data item naming conventions.

+# Destruction
+In the event that a client requests data be destroyed, Jemurai will track that request in a ticketing system and follow a process to ensure that the data is fully purged from the Jemurai systems.

 # Audience

 All Jemurai employees need to be aware of the policy.